-Share-Based Compensation Expenses
+Share-Based Compensation Expenses and Cash Awards

-Our results of operations have been affected by, and we expect our results of operations to continue to be affected by, our share-based compensation expenses, which consist of charges taken relating to grants of mainly RSUs as well as stock options and non-vested shares to employees.
+Our results of operations have been affected by, and we expect our results of operations to continue to be affected by, our share-based compensation expenses and cash awards, which consist of charges taken relating to grants of mainly RSUs as well as stock options, non-vested shares, and cash awards to employees.

 Restricted Share Units (RSUs).
 We adopted two long-term incentive plans in October 2005 and September 2011, respectively, which permit the grant of options or RSUs to our employees and non-employees where each unit represents two ordinary shares.
 The actual awards will be determined by our compensation committee.
 The 2005 plan was terminated in October 2010.
-We recognized share-based compensation expenses regarding RSUs under the long-term incentive plan totaling \$4.1 million, \$0.1 million and \$4.8 million in 2018, 2019 and 2020, respectively.
-Of the total share-based compensation expenses recognized, \$3.8 million, nil and \$4.8 million in 2018, 2019 and 2020, respectively, were settled in cash.
+We recognized share-based compensation expenses regarding RSUs under the long-term incentive plan totaling \$0.1 million, \$4.8 million and \$23.8 million in 2019, 2020 and 2021, respectively.
+Of the total share-based compensation expenses recognized, nil, \$4.8 million and \$23.2 million in 2019, 2020 and 2021, respectively.
 We measure and recognize compensation expense for all share-based payments at fair value.

-Set forth below is a summary of our historical share-based compensation plans for the years ended December 31, 2018, 2019 and 2020 as reflected in our consolidated financial statements.
+Set forth below is a summary of our historical share-based compensation plans for the years ended December 31, 2019, 2020 and 2021 as reflected in our consolidated financial statements.
 However, we did not grant RSUs in 2019 but granted stock options to employees instead.